 • Heat the olive oil in a large pot or Dutch oven.
 Add the ground turkey and break up into small chunks with a wooden spoon.
 Cook for 3 minutes, then add the onion and cook for 5 minutes longer.

-• Add the garlic and spices, and cook for 30 seconds, then add the butternut squash and bell pepper and cook for 1 minute more.
+• Add the garlic and spices, and cook for 30 seconds, then add the tomato paste and cook 1 minute more.

-• Add the tomato paste, stock, diced tomatoes, beans, corn and salt and pepper to taste, and stir well to combine.
-Bring to a boil, then lower the heat to medium low and simmer for 20 minutes or until thickened and the squash is tender.
+• Add the butternut squash, chicken stock, diced tomatoes, salt and pepper and stir well to combine.
+Bring to a boil, then add the beans.
+Lower the heat to medium low and simmer for 20-25 minutes or until thickened and the squash is tender.

-• Remove from heat and stir in the cilantro and lime, and adjust the seasoning as necessary.
+• Remove from heat and stir in the cilantro and lime, then taste and adjust the seasoning as needed.
+Serve with your favorite toppings and enjoy!

 Notes

-• Butternut squash may be substituted with your favorite winter squash or sweet potato.
-This recipe is customizable with any veggies or beans that you have on hand!
+3. Butternut squash may be substituted with your favorite winter squash or sweet potato.

 Nutrition